What is commercial truck financing?

 - 60-Month Agreement: $750 per month

-New businesses under two years with an average credit score may have to pay $650 to $700 a month for every $25,000 financed, and maybe around $1,100 if they have bad credit.
+Businesses under two years old with an average credit score may have to pay between $650-$700 a month for every $25,000 financed, and possibly $1,100 if they have bad credit.

 Tow Truck Financing

-Towing companies that are at least two years old and have good credit can usually get away with a down payment of 10% or less.
-Newer businesses and businesses with bad credit can expect to pay as much as 50% of the cost as a down payment (this can be further reduced by offering collateral).
+Towing companies that are at least two years old and have good credit can enjoy a down payment of 10% or less.
+Newer businesses and businesses with bad credit can expect to pay as much as 50% of the cost as a down payment—a sum that further reduced by offering collateral).

 Let’s use a $40,000 tow truck as an example: